BretStateham/AzureDay-ScenarioLabs/Labs/01-SetupVS2013SQLVM/HOL.md

 Now that the Virtual Machine has been provisioned, it's just like any  other Virtual Machine, or remote Windows Server you have worked with in the past.
 You can connect to the Virtual Machine using standard management tools, provided that the appropriate endpoints and ports have been opened.
 In the previous task, we configured our cloud service with an endpoint for **Remote Desktop (port 3389)** that we can use to remotely manage our Virtual Machine.
 In addition we can connect with **PowerShell (port 5986)** to perform automated management tasks.
 In this next task, you will connect to the new Virtual Machine using remote desktop, and disable the **Internet Explorer Enhanced Security Configuration (ESC)**.
 We need to disable it so we can download and install **SQL Server Management Studio Express** in a later exercise.

-1. In the Windows Azure Management Portal, on the "VIRTUAL MACHINES" page, select the Virtual Machine we just created.  and click the "CONNECT" button along the bottom:
+1. In the **Windows Azure Management Portal**, on the **"VIRTUAL MACHINES"** page, select the Virtual Machine we just created.  and click the **"CONNECT"** button along the bottom:

 	![08ConnectToVM](images/08connecttovm.png?raw=true "Connect to the Virtual Machine")

 	_Connect to the new Virtual Machine using Remote Desktop_

 1. The portal will display a notification about the .rdp file being downloaded.
-You can click "OK" to clear the notification:
+You can **click "OK" to clear the notification**:

 	![09PortalRdpNotification](images/09portalrdpnotification.png?raw=true "Portal RDP File Download Notification")

 	_Portal RDP File Download Notification_

 1. Internet Explorer will prompt you to open or save the .RDP file.
-For this lab you can just click "**Open**".
+For this lab you can just **click "Open"**.
 However, saving it would allow you to configure the .RDP file settings (like display size, available resources, etc) for repeated use.

 	![10OpenRDPFile](images/10openrdpfile.png?raw=true "Open the RDP File")

 	_Open the RDP File_

-1. You may see a "Remote Desktop Connection" publisher confirmation dialog.
+1. You may see a **"Remote Desktop Connection"** publisher confirmation dialog.
 If so, click "**Connect**" to continue:

 	![11RDPPublisherConfirmation](images/11rdppublisherconfirmation.png?raw=true "Remote Desktop Publisher Confirmation")